|

 proviso to Section 136(1) of the Act, the Report and Accounts are being sent to the

 Members, excluding the aforesaid annexure.
-The said Statement is also open for inspection
+The said Statement is open for inspection by

 Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act,